 The 5 Most Romantic Places in Rome

 If you’re travelling to Rome with your partner, there are 5 incredibly romantic places you will not want to miss, especially if you visit the Eternal City during the summer.
 Visiting these places with your loved one can provide a lifetime experience, a Thousand and one Night story to be told to you friends and make them envious for decades!
+There are so many romantic places in Rome, and even more romantic places in Italy.
+Let’s see which are the most romantic places in Rome!

 1. The breathtaking view from Gianicolo